SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 because the active voice tends to be more readable.
 However,
-because of the subject matter in TSPL, it’s often the case that a sentence has no meaningful subject/actor because the action is being performed by some vague compiler-Swift-parser entity.
+because of the subject matter in TSPL, it’s sometimes the case that the active form of a sentence has no meaningful subject because the action is performed by some vague compiler-Swift-parser entity.
-In that case, passive voice is sometimes the clearest form for a sentence whose focus is the action rather than the actor.
+In that case, passive voice is sometimes the clearest way to write a sentence whose focus is the action rather than the agent.

-TODO: Add a couple examples and counterexamples.
+For example the phrase “X is understood as Y” appears several times in the reference when describing the meaning of a piece of syntax.
+In this case, passive voice is clearer than active because there isn't a clear agent performing the understanding and the identity of that agent is irrelevant.

 ## punctuation before a code listing